kinfey/VSCodeEnterpriseCopilotWorkshop/workshop/02/README.md

 ```

-8. Run again ， oh Your Enterprise GitHub Copilot can be your translator now
+8. Run again ， oh Your Enterprise GitHub Copilot can be your translator now [Download Code](./code/02/kickoff)

 ![image](/imgs/02/translate.png)